LaxarJS/shop-demo/docs/tutorials/hello_world.md

 }
 ```

 In the widget.json we define the schema for the configuration of the widget when we embed it to a page.
 Each object which defines a parameter should have a description, can have a default value, can be required or optional and must have a type.
-The widget configuration in a page is validate by the LaxarJS JSON validator.
-A missing required property in the configuration of a page or a wrong value will end in an error message.
-If the validation is successful an object ```features``` in the ```$scope``` of the widget is created.
+The widget configuration in a page is validated by the LaxarJS JSON validator.
+A missing required property in the configuration of a page or a wrong value will result in an error message.
+If the validation is successful, an object ```features``` in the ```$scope``` of the widget is created.
 The object ```features``` contains all configured and defined objects regulated by their attributes.

 ### HTML Template